Zarina-Doszhanova/programming-assignment-1ths/REPORT_TEMPLATE.md

 1. Download or clone repository
 2. Open `index.html` in browser
 3. Enter input values
-4. Click calculate button
+4. Click Calculate button

 ---

 ## 9. AI Usage (If Used)

 Did you use AI tools?
-(Yes / No)
+Yes

 If yes, explain briefly:
 - What you asked AI for